 The Roborock S6 robot vacuum is somewhat difficult to maintain, and a lot of its parts need ongoing maintenance.

 The Roborock S6 is very easy to store.
-It automatically mounts to the charging station by itself and it has a plastic base so that the vacuum can rest upon it without its mop cloths dripping water all over one spot of your floor.
+It mounts to the charging station by itself and has a plastic base so that the vacuum can rest upon it without its mop cloths dripping water on one spot of your floor.
 There's cord storage on the back with a cover.

 The Roborock S6 has a decently-sized dirt compartment.
 It doesn't have a physical dirt compartment indicator, so you need to either constantly monitor it or let the companion app remind you after you run multiple cleaning jobs.
 If you don't want to worry about the compartment filling up, you can also empty it after each use, though its overall capacity is larger than that of the Roborock S7.

 The Roborock S6 has an unlimited range as long as it still has sufficient battery life and room left in its dirt compartment.
 Unfortunately, it can't go up or down stairs.

 The Roborock S6 has good portability.
 Without its water container, it's a somewhat light robot vacuum to transport around the house.
 It lacks a carrying handle, though.

-The Roborock S6 has a similarly outstanding battery performance as the Roborock S5.
-It has a power button light on its top that gives you a rough estimate of remaining battery life: when the light is white, the battery is above 20% and when it's lit red, the battery has less than 20% left.
-On its most powerful 'Max' mode, it lasts just under two hours, and on its least powerful 'Silent' mode, it can vacuum for slightly over three hours of runtime, which is similar to the Roborock S5.
+The Roborock S6 has outstanding battery performance.
+An indicator light on its top gives you a rough estimate of the remaining battery life.
+When the light is white, the battery is above 20%, and when it's lit red, the battery has less than 20% charge left.
+On its most powerful 'Max' mode, it lasts just under two hours, and on its least powerful 'Silent' mode, it supplies slightly over three hours of runtime, which is similar to the Roborock S5.
 However, this can vary in the real world.
-If the vacuum's battery reaches below 20%, it won't clean anymore and it heads back to its charging dock.
+If the vacuum's battery drops below 20%, it abandons its current cleaning task and returns to its charging dock.

 The Roborock S6 has a few extra features.
-It has four different modes: 'Silent', 'Balanced', 'Turbo', and 'Max', which all change the suction power.
+It has four different suction power modes: 'Silent', 'Balanced', 'Turbo', and 'Max'.
 It can also automatically adjust to the surface type it's on by changing its brushroll's speed.
 When it gets near walls and edges, it spins faster to pick up more debris, while if it's in the middle of a room, it spins slower to prevent debris from getting picked up.
-Unlike other Roborock vacuums, it has a carpet mode that can be turned on/off on the app, which allows the robot to automatically change its power mode when cleaning carpet.
+Unlike other Roborock vacuums, the Roborock S6 also has a carpet mode that can be turned on/off on the app, which allows the robot to automatically change its power mode when cleaning carpet.

-The Roborock S6 has a main brushroll as well as a side brush to pick up debris in harder to reach places.
+The Roborock S6 has a side brush to direct debris from the outside of the vacuum towards its main brushroll.
 It comes with a small hook blade to help cut hair away from the brushrolls.
-It also comes with two reusable mop mats as well as a mop water container that can be used to clear sticky messes or grime on bare floors.
-Unlike the Roborock S5, this feature additionally includes 10 disposable mop cloths that you can throw away after a cleaning job.
+There are also two reusable mop mats as well as a mop water container that can be used to clear sticky messes or grime on bare floors.
+Unlike the Roborock S5, it comes with 10 disposable mop cloths that you can throw away after a cleaning job.
 There's also a mounting plate that allows you to attach the disposable mop cloths to the water container, but we don't currently test this feature.

 The Roborock S6 has exceptional performance on bare floors.
-It's able to easily capture pet hair and small debris like rice.
-Unlike the iRobot Roomba i7, it can also pick up a lot of large debris like cereal, but some of it can get stuck in the tunnel between the brushroll and the compartment.
+It can easily capture pet hair and small debris like rice.
+Unlike the iRobot Roomba i7, it can also pick up a lot of bulky debris like cereal.
+However, some of this debris can get stuck in the tunnel between the brushroll and the compartment.

 The Roborock S6 is okay on low-pile carpet.
-It does an excellent job cleaning pet hair but it struggles a bit more with large debris, and has an even harder time with small debris like baking soda.
+It does a fantastic job of cleaning pet hair, but it struggles a bit more with large debris like sand and has an even harder time with fine debris like baking soda.
 Consider the iRobot Roomba S9 if you're looking for a robot vacuum with better performance on this kind of surface.

 The Roborock S6 has excellent maneuverability.
 It uses laser sensor navigation to move around effectively and map its coverage area, and it can use smart pathing to become more efficient with each cleaning job.
 Its small size allows it to get underneath couches or tables, but it gets stuck on tassels and pulls electrical cords around.
-Luckily, you can set up barriers to keep the vacuum from running into these objects by using the companion apps.
+Luckily, you can use its companion app to set up virtual boundary markers that the vacuum won't cross.

-The Roborock S6 has excellent automation features.
-You can either use the Mi Home or Roborock apps to change automation features as well as to access additional features not available when using its top buttons.
-You can set boundaries and schedule cleaning times for specific rooms or set up virtual boundary markers on its coverage map.
-You can check the status of various parts, examine your cleaning history, and even activate 'Carpet' mode to increase suction for these surfaces.
+The Roborock S6 has decent automation features.
+Using either the Mi Home or Roborock apps allow you to set boundaries and schedule cleaning times for specific rooms or set up virtual boundary markers on its coverage map.
+You can check the status of various parts, examine your cleaning history, and adjust suction power or surface type settings.
 If you don't want to use the app, there are buttons on the top of the vacuum to control it.
 Pressing the 'Clean' button enables a full house clean, the 'Spot Clean' button enables it to clean a small area, and the 'Recharge' button sends the vacuum back to its dock.